 "Senior" means a loan primarily secured by a first priority lien on commercial real property and related personal property and also includes, when applicable, any companion subordinate loans.
-Cash coupon does not include origination or exit fees.
-Weighted average cash coupon excludes fixed rate loans.
-Yield includes net origination fees and exit fees, but does not include future fundings, and is expressed as a monthly equivalent.
+Cash coupon does not include origination or exit fees, but does not include future fundings, and is expressed as a monthly equivalent.
 Weighted average yield excludes fixed rate loans.
 Original term (years) is the initial maturity date at origination and does not include any extension options and has not been updated to reflect any subsequent extensions or modifications, if applicable.
-Initial loan-to-value ratio, or initial LTV, is calculated as the initial loan amount (plus any financing that ipari passu with or senior to such loan) divided by the as is appraised value (as determined in conformance with the Uniform Standards of Professional Appraisal Practice, or USPAP) as of the date of the loan was originated loan amount (plus any financing that ipari passu with or senior to such loan), including all contractually provided for future fundings, divided by the as stabilized value (as determined in conformance with USPAP) set forth in the original appraisal.
+Initial loan-to-value ratio, or initial LTV, is calculated as the initial loan amount (plus any financing that ipari pazzi with or senior to such loan), divided by the as is appraised value (as determined in conformance with the Uniform Standards of Professional Appraisal Practice, or USPAP) as of the date of the loan amount (plus any financing that ipari pazzi with or senior to such loan), including all contractually provided for future fundings, divided by the as stabilized value (as determined in conformance with USPAP) set forth in the original appraisal.
 As stabilized value may be based on certain assumptions, such as future construction completion, projected re-tenanting, payment of tenant improvement or leasing commissions allowances or free or abated rent periods, or increased tenant occupancies.
+(6)